 The rules describe the requirements for an In Lieu Fee Wetland Mitigation Program.
-This Instrument describes an in lieu-fee program covering thirteen 8 digit HUAs comprising the Susquehanna River headwater and adjacent watersheds in New York.
-It provides-for a "revolving fund" of 234 advance wetland mitigation credits spread across twelve service areas (we are combining the Oswego HUA with the Oneida HUA into one service area due to Oswego's small size) that will fund a mix of reestablishment, establishment, rehabilitation, preservation and enhancement opportunities.
+This Instrument describes an in lieu-fee program covering fourteen 8-digit HUAs comprising the Susquehanna River headwater and adjacent watersheds in New York State.
+It provides for a "revolving fund" of 255 advance wetland mitigation credits spread across fifteen service areas that will fund a mix of reestablishment, establishment, rehabilitation, preservation and enhancement opportunities.
 It also describes an innovative "assurance" component that provides the necessary confidence that mitigation acres will be successfully completed.
-The assurance approach will substantially increase the overall number of high quality wetlands being preserved while still meeting the "no net loss" requirements for impacted wetlands.
+The assurance approach will substantially increase the overall number of high q u a 1 i t y wetlands being preserved while still meeting the "no net loss" requirements for impacted wetlands.